 Your staff will want somewhere nice to spend their breaks – especially if it’s pouring rain outside.
 Creating a nice space will encourage your staff to look after it, as well as giving them the chance to have a proper break and improve wellbeing and productivity.

 Remember why you're in business

-Think back to when you started your business, and ask yourself why you did it.
-Perhaps it was so you could have more independence, more money, greater intellectual challenge, or extra free time to spend with your family.
-Maybe it was all of those things.
+Think back to when you started your retail business, and ask yourself why you did it.
+Perhaps it was so you could have more independence, more money, or follow your passion.

-Keep your goals in mind at all times, write them down and have them in a place where you can easily see and refer to them.
+Keep your goals in mind, write them down and have them in a place where you can easily refer to them.
 This will make it easier to avoid work becoming an end in itself.
 It's important to keep a sense of perspective.
 As the old saying goes, nobody died wishing they'd spent more time at work.

 Your work-life balance affects how successful you'll be at running your business.
 Slaving away all the time will have a negative effect on both your business and your personal life.
 If you take the time to get the balance right, you'll have a successful retail business – and the health and freedom to enjoy it.